-Come 2020, many banks now offer banking on WhatsApp, while quite a lot of the bigger brands use WhatsApp to stay in touch with users and answer support queries.
+Come 2020, many banks now offer banking on WhatsApp, while quite a lot of the bigger brands use WhatsApp to stay in touch with users and answer support queries using this messaging app.

 Businesses can even use the WhatsApp Business API to send customised notifications with relevant, non-promotional content such as shipping confirmations, appointment reminders or event tickets

-The access to the WhatsApp Business API is restricted to few businesses.
+Only a few businesses have access to the WhatsApp API.
 You can fill in a form here to apply for API access.

 WhatsApp isn’t limiting access to the API based on where companies are located, it says, nor does it have requirements for those businesses – like how many messages they need to send per month.